 This particular theology of the meal provides us with the flexibility we need at a time like this.
 The elements of which we all partake can be in different homes and in different forms and still be received in faith by the faithful; still draw us into an encounter with the divine; still nourish us for the life of faith; still unite us as the body of Christ.

 This will not be like any Communion we have ever shared before, but this moment is unlike any we have ever experienced before.
 Like so much of daily life right now, this will require some adjustment, flexibility, and creativity.

 How Does This Work?

-On the first Sunday of each month, Pastor Anderson will lead the congregation through Communion as a part of the live-streamed worship service.
-Everyone will need to provide their own elements and have them ready on Sunday morning.
+On the first Sunday of each month, The pastor will lead the congregation through Communion.
+Everyone participating virtually will need to provide their own elements and have them ready on Sunday morning.
 We will eat the bread and drink the cup together.
 You can prepare the elements in individual servings for each participant, you can drink from a common cup, or you can dip the bread in the cup.
 Decide what works best for you.

 What "Elements" Should I Use?

 Jesus and his disciples drank wine.
 Since the Prohibition Era in the United States, Protestant Christians have tended to use a less potent form of the fruit of the vine (with many thanks to a prominent Methodist by the name of Welch [true story]).
 The meaning of the sacrament is not tied to the mundane details of the elements themselves; it is linked to the proclamation of the Word, the communal action of the congregation and the faithful partaking of the believer.

 Choose elements that elevate your engagement with the ritual.

 If Coke and Doritos are the only things you have ready to hand, then please use them.
 But if you can, go for something a little less likely to distract from what should be the focus.